gunasai/DM-Car-Team5/README.md

 ## Suggestions to overcome limitations
-1. Train the car to calibrate the position of the car to the initial position in the beginning.
+1. Train the car to calibrate the position of the car to the initial position from the beginning.
 2. Train the car to understand different types of images with the same meaning.
 3. The material with which the car has been assembled in very weak.
 A stronger material would be better while assembling the car.
 4. An option to manually control using joystick in addition to the automation, to overcome the exceptional situation proactively.